MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 Our solution was to read the incoming data byte-by-byte and store every byte in an array until a full packet is received.
 The start of a packet is marked by the Header byte and since the packet byte-size is fixed, we read that many bytes.
 After this the packet is processed all at once.
 The sensor sends roughly 10 packets per second by default.
 Most numbers are in a two byte format, so we had to shift `M`ost `S`ignificant `B`yte then add the `L`east `S`ignificant `B`yte to get the full number.
 This part of the code can be found in [src/RaspberryPi/LidarService.py](/src/RaspberryPi/LidarService.py).
 We also had to speed up the sensor to its maximum velocity, enabling us to receive measurements up to 15 times a second instead of 10, which was necessary to keep up with the high speed movement of the robot.
 This was done by sending a specific `PWM` signal from the ESP at a specific frequency.
 This proved challenging due to poor and lackluster documentation, our solution can be found in [src/ESP/run.ino](/src/ESP/run.ino) in the setup function.
 However to receive 360 degrees worth of data 15 times a second would be 5400 measurements/sec, but the LiDAR only operates at 5000 Hz.
 This meant we wouldn't get measurement data for every degree.
-We solved this by detecting "gaps" and filling them with the measurement data of neighbouring degrees.
+We solved this by detecting "gaps" and filling them with the measurement data of neighboring degrees.

 Another case where we had to create our own communication solution was between the ESP microcontroller and the Raspberry Pi.
 Initially we used `I2C`, but it was unreliable so we switched to serial communication.
 We created our own protocol for two-way communication between the two devices.
 Since the ESP takes care of most sensor readings and the Pi needs up-to-date information we decided on a packet-based system where the ESP sends all sensor information 100 times a second.
 This packet is structured like this: